How Allianz 360SM Annuity works

 Access your money

-After the first contract year, up to 10% of the contract's premium paid, minus withdrawals, can be withdrawn each contract year without incurring surrender charges or penalties as long as the money is withdrawn after the contract anniversary following the most recent premium payment; maximum is cash surrender value.
+After the first contract year, up to 10% of the contract's premium paid, minus withdrawals, can be withdrawn each contract year without incurring surrender charges or market value adjustment (MVA) or penalties as long as the money is withdrawn after the contract anniversary following the most recent premium payment; maximum is cash surrender value.

 10-year surrender period (10%, 10%, 10%, 8.75%, 7.50%, 6.25%, 5.00%, 3.75%, 2.50%, 1.25%, 0%); beginning in contract year 4, the surrender charge decreases 1.25% on each contract anniversary.
 At the beginning of the 11th contract year, the surrender charge will be zero.
 The surrender charge and surrender charge period apply to the accumulation value, which does not include the premium bonus or the interest bonus.
 These surrender charges may vary by state.